curriculeon/bash.console-overview/README.md

 * Upon opening the terminal, verify what your _username_ is.
     * execute `whoami` in the terminal.
     * The name of the account that is currently signed in should be displayed in the terminal's standard output.
-* In the examples below, the name of the user-account is hunter
+* In the examples below, the name of the user-account is `hunte`
 <img src="./imgs/whoami.gif">